Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 Each one has a good reason to do what they do.

-It emphasizes the point though, that one should be absolutely sure about the purpose of a chosen sanitizer and extent that it will change its input.
+It emphasizes the point though, that one should be absolutely sure about the purpose of a chosen sanitizer and extent as to which it will change its input.
 Is it for removing potentially dangerous things, but keep as much HTML intact as possible?
 Is it to scrape all HTML off the string, or only escaping any HTML-special characters?
 The results will differ tremendously.